pvico/RX-Dual-Power/README.md

 |  BLINK SLOW  |   BLINK SLOW  | Critical condition, both batteries have a low voltage | Replace both batteries   |
 |  BLINK FAST  |   BLINK SLOW  | Critical condition, MAIN PWR disconnected or bad contact and STBY PWR low voltage | Replace STBY PWR battery and check MAIN PWR battery   |

-<sub><sup>*</sup> As explained in the note of the previous table, a source may have a bad contact but still power the model: if the bad contact did reconnect and the associated source has a higher voltage than the other source, it will be selected because we are now in Step 3 mode (the source with the highest voltage powers the model)</sub></br></br>
+<sub><sup>*</sup> A source may have a bad contact but still power the model: if the bad contact did reconnect and the associated source has a higher voltage than the other source, it will be selected because we are now in Step 3 mode (the source with the highest voltage powers the model)</sub></br></br>

 ### Special cases